 History

 Library service began March 8, 1945, when the Fauntleroy Station opened near the ferry landing.
-"Stations" had smaller collections of books and were open fewer hours than branches, but were needed to serve the number of people who came to Seattle during World War II.
+Stations had smaller collections of books and were open fewer hours than branches.
+They served the city during times of recession or immigration booms.

-In 1956, Seattle voters passed a $5 million bond issue to replace the Central Library and to use any leftover money to build new branches.
-The Southwest Branch was the first new branch to be built with the money.
+In 1956, Seattle voters passed a $5 million bond issue to replace the Central Library and build new branches.
+The Southwest Branch was the first new branch built with the bond money in 1961.

 Architecture